Both Men and Women Will Cheat

-A realisation of the pain that has been caused does not inevitably lead to separation.
+A realization of the pain that has been caused does not inevitably lead to separation.

-Often an affair can lead the couple to realise the problems in their relationship, and set them on the course to repairing it.
-If the couple decide to work on their relationship, identifying the causative factors is essential to working through the problems.
+Often an affair can lead the couple to realize the problems in their relationship, and set them on the course to repair them.
+If the couple decides to work on their relationship, identifying the causative factors is essential to working through the problems.

-If the relationship does end, feelings of rejection, loss and loneliness are common and counselling can help people to come to terms with these emotions.
+If the relationship does end, feelings of rejection, loss, and loneliness are common and counseling can help people to come to terms with these emotions.

 Speak Your Mind, With Your Opinion

 Nice to see you made it to the end of the post.
 Here’s what you can do next: